Economy Setup Kit to 15 pounds with Stay-Dry

 36 Malden Mills Fleece Stay-Dry Liners.
 Made of polyester fleece, these liners provide the stay-dry layer.
 The wetness is pushed through the fleece into the cotton absorbent layer underneath.
 The fleece is hydrophobic, so it isn't absorbent and doesn't feel wet.
 Usage tip: Be sure the fleece stays snug up next to baby's bottom to get the pee to go through the fleece and not roll off and out, which is a common problem with pocket diapers, especially with one-size adjustable pockets that are too big, sag away from baby and thus don't work on a young baby.

-Note from Karen: Consider not insisting on stay-dry.
+Note from Karen: Consider not insisting on stay-dry, especially during the newborn time.
 Cotton is nice next to baby.
-Young babies are changed so often that the stay-dry effect is probably not needed.
-While it can be nice to have the polyester fleece stay-dry liners when you need to go an extended time in the same diaper, it's probably not needed to have a stay-dry liner for every diaper change.
-Simplify and use the stay-dry liners perhaps for overnight, but keep in mind that new babies don't sleep through the night right away.
-They still eat and poop during the night and thus need diaper changes.
+Young babies are changed so often that the stay-dry effect is not needed.
+While it can be nice to have the polyester fleece stay-dry liners when you need to go an extended time in the same diaper, it's probably not needed to have a stay-dry liner for every diaper change and stay-dry fabrics really do leak more.
+Why?
+Because they are stay-dry!
+Stay-dry layers resist moisture.
+That's what makes that synthetic layer work that way.
+But it also means that it is difficult for a young baby to make the pee go through the stay-dry layer, which means pee rolls off the synthetic fabric and goes out.
+With cotton, pee is absorbed right away, which means fewer leaks.
+It's the same for liquidy new baby poops, too.
+Stay-dry layers resist that, too, so it's more likely to right off the slippery layer and out.
+Cotton next to baby will absorb that better, too.
+It's the nature of the natural fibers vs. synthetic fibers.
+Possibly use the stay-dry liners perhaps for overnight, but keep in mind that new babies don't sleep through the night right away.
+They still eat and poop during the night so they can grow, and thus need diaper changes.
 10 stay-dry liners is really sufficient in our experience.
-To do this, add items to the cart individually instead of adding the kit to reduce the number of stay-dry liners, which will also reduce the cost.
+Find this same KIT but with 10 stay-dry liners here.

-If you insist on stay-dry for every change, the kit is right.
+If you insist on stay-dry for every change, the kit is right and will fit much better than any one-size fits all item.
 The wipes and the Malden Mills Fleece Stay-Dry Liners don't get outgrown, so you keep using them all the way to through to potty learning that's a good value.
 Oh, and pinning actually isn't scary.
 It gives a perfect fit every time and is very comfortable for baby.
 It's much more enjoyable than stuffing pocket diapers and then unstuffing a soiled pocket diaper.
 Stuffing and unstuffing gets old fast - at least it did for me and they got stinky and didn't wash well at all in my front load machine.
 Cotton wash cleanly and easily.
 You can use the flats without pins if you prefer that, but pinning is really nice once you get the hang of it.